 Found throughout the Midwest and Eastern U.S, the cherry tree has long been used for its fruit, medicinal properties, and furnishings.
 Heartwood is a light pinkish brown when freshly cut, darkening to a deeper golden brown with time and exposure to light.
 Sapwood displays a pale yellowish color.
 The wood has a fine uniform, straight or slightly wavy grain, smooth texture, and may naturally contain brown pith flecks and small gum pockets.

 Mahogany, also known as Honduras mahogany is a tropical hardwood indigenous to South America, Central America and Africa.
 The wood varies slightly in color from a light reddish brown to a medium red and tends to darken with age.
 Mahogany is characterized as having straight to interlocked grain and a medium coarse texture.
 This wood grain is generally straight and free of voids but can display stripe, ribbon, fiddle back or ripple figures.

 Walnut, found mostly in the eastern US, makes up less than 1% of commercially produced hardwoods.
 Heartwood can range from a lighter pale brown to a dark chocolate brown with darker brown streaks.
 Color can sometimes have a grey, purple, or reddish cast.
 Sapwood is pale yellow-gray to nearly white.
 Grain is usually straight, but can be irregular.
 Has a medium texture and moderate natural luster.
 Figured grain patterns such as curl, crotch, and burl are also seen.

-Shoto offers custom wood species and cuts for your furntiure.
-Please contact factory or your rep for more information.
+Shoto also offers custom wood species and cuts for your furniture.
+Please contact our factory for more information.